Isolated-/xgsd-cli/README.md

 Most of the features in this project are a response to the UKs changes in regulation toward providers and are designed to mitigate the threats posed by Online Safety Act (OSA), Investigatory Powers Act (IPA), and the proposed Chat Control.

-**We do not and will not support weakening of encryption, state-owned backdoors, or any form of violating our users right to privacy.**

 A full security overview will be published once everything is up and running.
 Please feel free to check the code ([here](https://github.com/Isolated-/xgsd-cli)) if you're concerned about how your data is managed.
+In short: **We do not and will not support weakening of encryption, state-owned backdoors, or any form of violating our users right to privacy.**

 ## Commands

 - [`xgsd help [COMMAND]`](#xgsd-help-command)
 - [`xgsd run FUNCTION`](#xgsd-run-function)

-### `$ xgsd help [COMMAND]`
+### `xgsd help [COMMAND]`

 Display help for xgsd.